Operadic categories as a natural environment for Koszul duality: Sundry facts about operadic categories

 By Axiom~(ii) of an operadic category, all fibers of an identity are trivial, thus

 for some chosen local terminal $U_c$.
-Since $U_c$ and $U_i$ are in the same component of $\ttO$, $U_c = U_i$ and $(\phi)_i$ must be the identity.
-We see that both factorizations in~(\ref{posledni_den_v_Srni}) are determined by the collection $\id_{U_i} : \inv{\phi}(i) \to U_i$, $i \in |T|$, so, by the uniqueness in the blow up axiom, they are the same. \end{proof}
+Since any morphism between trivial objects is an identity we see that both factorizations in~(\ref{posledni_den_v_Srni}) are determined by the collection $\id_{U_i} : \inv{\phi}(i) \to U_i$, $i \in |T|$, so by the uniqueness in the blow-up axiom, they are the same. \end{proof}

-Corollary~\ref{zase_mam_nejaky_tik} shows the power of the blow up axiom and illustrates how it determines the nature of an operadic category.
-While it is satisfied in operadic categories underlying `classical' examples of operads, it is violated e.g.~in Batanin's category of $n$-trees~\cite{batanin:AM08} which possesses non-invertible \qb{s} in $ \QO \cap \DO$.
-The blow up axiom has another simple implication which we formulate as
+\begin{example} Corollary~\ref{zase_mam_nejaky_tik} shows the power of the blow-up axiom and illustrates how it determines the nature of an operadic category.
+While it is satisfied in operadic categories underlying ``classical'' examples of operads, it is violated e.g.~in the category of vines recalled in Example~\ref{Dnes_na_muslicky.}, whose operads are braided operads, or in Batanin's category of \hbox{$n$-trees}, whose operads are $(n-1)$-terminal (but not pruned) globular \hbox{$n$-operads}~\cite[Section~4]{batanin:AM08}.